qed-solver/rulescript/README.md

 - Support for Aggregate and Union in patterns
 - More complex join rules (with 4-predicate decomposition)
 - Rule families with meta-variables
+- Additional user-defined operator examples

 **Long-term:**
-- QED export for verification
-- SMT solver integration
+- SMT solver integration for automated verification
 - Code generation adapters for different engines
-- Performance optimizations for matching
+- Performance optimizations for pattern matching
+- Extended QED features (IN, NOT IN subqueries)

 ## Known Limitations